alettieri/itil-notes/ServiceDesign.md

 ### Scope

 * Management of all suppliers and contracts needed for the IT services
-* Process should adapt to the imprtance of the contract
+* Process should adapt to the importance of the contract
 * Provide insight in the impact of contracts on services
 * Understand how groups of individual contracts can contribute to value creation
-* Prioritize how attetion is divided across suppliers and contracts
+* Prioritize how attention is divided across suppliers and contracts
 * Maintenance of contracts
 * Contract reviews
 * Improvement plans